-Photo of Brackenridge-Heights Country Club
+Photo courtesy Brackenridge-Heights Country Club

 Other Dark Tourism Site